Clavicle Fracture Open Reduction and Internal Fixation

 That's because the bone often heals correctly on its own.
 Your provider can talk with

 you about the risks and benefits of ORIF.
-Or he or she can discuss other, more conservative
+Or they can discuss other, more conservative

 treatments for your situation.